It’s not weird to be really into flying…

 Help with Your Flight Schedule

 Kyle Chmielewski is a talented pilot helping others to fly the friendly skies with private flight practices that are safe and sustainable.
-You can see on the website Kyle’s track record of successful air miles (over 8000 miles!), and you can also see that his love of flight is shining through in everything he does, from flight mentoring to other kinds of flight assistance.
+You can see on the website Kyle’s track record of successful flight hours (over 8000 hours!), and you can also see that his love of flight is shining through in everything he does, from flight mentoring to other kinds of flight assistance.

 Aircraft management?
 Flight instruction?
 Turn to iFlyPlanez to get the help that you need to stay up in the sky, safely and in class.